Was Freydís Eiríksdóttir a hero or a deranged murderess?

 Along with her brother Leif, Freydís finds herself in Norway in the aftermath of the St Brice’s Day Massacre – the purported slaughter of “all the Danish men in England” as ordered by King Aethelred II in 1002 – and they are quickly swept up in a tide of revenge that flows from its aftermath.

-While the plot contrives to take Leif to England, Freydís remains in Scandinavia, where she becomes embroiled in the violent religious struggles between pagan Vikings and those who have converted to Christianity.
+While the plot contrives to take Leif to England, where he helps Cnut the Great defeat Edmund Ironside and win the throne of England, Freydís remains in Scandinavia, where she becomes embroiled in the violent religious struggles between pagan Vikings and those who have converted to Christianity.

-Those tensions were real, but Freydís’s journey is a fabrication – or at the very least, one that is impossible to verify.
+Those tensions were real, but Freydís’s journey – one which sees her overthrow the Jomsvikings and become anointed as the 'last daughter of Uppsala, the defender of faith in the Norse gods – is a fabrication.
+Or at the very least, one that is impossible to verify.
 All we know of her comes from the Vinland sagas.
-If she even existed, there is no evidence that she journeyed to Scandinavia.
+If she even existed, there is no evidence that she journeyed from Greenland to Scandinavia, nor met future king of Norway Harald Hardrada.

 Authors